sap-tutorials/Tutorials/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 btp login
 ```

-If you have enabled Two-Factor-Authentication, you need to append the token to your passcode.
+If you have enabled Two-Factor-Authentication, you need to append the token to your password.

 Once you're authenticated, you will automatically be logged in to your global account.
 If you have access to more than one global account, the CLI will display a list of global accounts  from which you can select one.